liferay/liferay-docs/discover/portal/articles/08-search/01-searching-for-assets.markdown

-Spell check settings allow administrators to configure the Search application so that if a user types a search term that doesn't return many results (for example, a slightly misspelled wordd), the user can be prompted to improve their search.
+Spell check settings allow administrators to configure the Search application so that if a user types a search term that doesn't return many results (for example, a slightly misspelled werd), the user can be prompted to improve their search.

 To configure the spell check settings, click the options